youngkin/hugoblog/content/post/GoHTTPSClientServer.md

 Created out/client.csr
 ```

 > `localhost` is used as the domain for the server since, as noted above, a valid FQDN of the host is required for servers. `localhost` suffices for this purpose.
 Using the `--domain` flag will create a Subject Alternative Name (SAN) in addition to the CN in the certificate signing request (csr) and in the certificate itself.
 SANs are the current standard for specifying a number of methods for addressing a service, including by FQDN or domain name.
+>
-There's an alternative to `--domain`, `--common-name`.
-This argument will only generate a CN.
+>There's an  alternative to `--domain`, `--common-name`.
+We used `--common-name` to create the CA above. `--common-name` will only generate a CN.
 Starting in Go 1.15 certificates must contain a SAN entry or the https request will fail.
 Certificates with only a CN will not be accepted.
 If Go 1.15 or higher is used, and `--common-name` is used to generate the CSR, you will likely see the following error from the client:
 >
 > ```
 > Get "https://localhost": x509: certificate relies on legacy Common Name field, use SANs or temporarily enable Common Name matching with GODEBUG=x509ignoreCN=0